kleberandrade/ggj2020/README.md

-# Global Game Jam 2020
+# Need for Cookies

-Project created for the global game jam 2020
+"Need for Cookies" is a game created at Global Game Jam

 ## The Game